Frequently Asked Questions

 HOST will also help connect you with the sponsored refugees so that you can begin to get to know them and understand their settlement needs and desires.

-Immigration New Zealand (INZ) will organise the international travel and will coordinate this with you and HOST International Aotearoa to ensure that you are ready to welcome the refugees when they land in New Zealand.
+Immigration New Zealand (INZ) will organise the international travel and will coordinate this with you and HOST to ensure that you are ready to welcome the refugees when they land in New Zealand.

-Approved sponsors must meet a number of requirements, including:
+Approved Sponsors must meet a number of requirements, including:

 Be a registered entity*;